GLOBAL MARKETS-Just don't mention the 'T' word | Business

 World shares cosied up close to record highs and the dollar and global bond yields nudged up on Wednesday, as traders waited to see if the U.S. Federal Reserve utters the dreaded 'T' word later - tapering of its mass stimulus programme.
 The broad expectation is that it won't want to unsettle markets for now, and with a packed day of corporate earnings, economic data and U.S. President Joe Biden's first address before a joint Congress session, there was plenty to navigate.

-MSCI's broadest index of world shares was sidestepping towards its best month of the year so far as Europe's bourses struggled to hang on to some modest early gains and S&P 500 futures went flat.
-In the FX markets, the dollar was on course for its first unbroken two-day run of gains of the month - April is currently set to be its worst month since last July.
+MSCI's broadest index of world shares was sidestepping towards its best month of the year so far, with Europe's bourses fighting for modest gains and S&P 500 futures flat after Wall Street's more than 5% April spurt.
+In the FX markets, the dollar was on course for its first unbroken two-day run of gains of the month - April is currently set to be its cruellest month since last July.
 U.S. 10-year Treasury yields, whose swift rise earlier in the year caught markets off guard, touched their highest in nearly two weeks at 1.647%.

-"The thing that we are going to watch most closely is if the Fed says anything along the lines of tapering of asset purchases," said Jim Caron, a senior portfolio manager at Morgan Stanley.
-"As long that doesn't get mentioned, we are all good," he said, explaining that with the coronavirus pandemic still worsening in many parts of the world, investors would view any mention of tapering as a premature step.
+"The thing that we are going to watch most closely is if the Fed says anything along the lines of tapering of asset purchases," said Jim Caron, a senior portfolio manager at Morgan Stanley Investment Management.
+"As long that doesn't get mentioned, we are all good," he said, explaining that with the coronavirus pandemic still worsening in many parts of the world, investors would view any move towards tapering as premature.

-Most Fed watchers expect the bank's Chairman Jerome Powell to repeat the bank's recent message that its low interest rates and support programmes will remain in place for a long time yet.
-U.S. President Joe Biden will also address Congress and is likely to underscore his administration's plans for mass infrastructure and stimulus spending.
+Most Fed watchers expect Chairman Jerome Powell to repeat the bank's recent message that its low interest rates and support programmes will remain in place for a long time yet.
+Biden will also address Congress and is likely to underscore his administration's plans for mass infrastructure and stimulus spending.

 These developments would normally be positive for stocks, but analysts say so much economic optimism is already priced into the equity market that it is difficult to budge stocks further from current levels.
-Otherwise, Europe's traders were waiting to hear from ECB President Christine Lagarde and a number of other top policymakers.
-Economic data releases include Germany's GfK consumer confidence reading for May and France's consumer confidence reading for April.
+Otherwise, Europe's traders were waiting to hear from ECB President Christine Lagarde and other top policymakers.
+Economic data releases showed an unexpected drop in Germany’s GfK consumer confidence reading for May though an equivalent in France at least stayed steady for April.

 APPLE EYED U.S. earnings later include tech and internet giants Apple, Facebook and Qualcomm, as well as Boeing, GlaxoSmithKline and Ford.
 The preliminary March reading for U.S wholesale inventories is also due.